 A specialist will also check school and medical records for clues, to see if the child`s home or school settings appear unusually stressful or disrupted, and gather information from the child`s parents and teachers.
 Coaches, babysitters, and other adults who know the child well also may be consulted.

-Treating ADHD is a partnership between the physician/psychologist, parents or caregivers, and the child.
-It usually involves combination of medications, psychotherapy, behavior modifications and lifestyle changes.
-A 2005 study found that medical management and behavioral treatment is the most effective ADHD management strategy, followed by medication alone, and then behavioral treatment.
+ADHD treatment in Dubai is a partnership between the physician/psychologist, parents or caregivers, and the child.
+The entire process of ADHD treatment usually involves combination of medications, psychotherapy, behavior modifications and lifestyle changes.
+A 2005 study found that medical management and behavioral treatment is the most effective ADHD management strategy, followed by medication alone, and then behavioral treatment

-The most common type of medication used for treating ADHD is called a “stimulant.”
-Although it may seem unusual to treat ADHD with a medication considered a stimulant, it actually has a calming effect on children with ADHD.
+The most common type of medication used for ADHD treatment is called a “stimulant.”
+Although it may seem unusual to treat ADHD with a medication considered a stimulant, this ADHD treatment actually has a calming effect on children.
 Many types of stimulant medications are available.
-One nonstimulant drug is also approved for the treatment of ADHD and is less likely to be misused.
+One nonstimulant drug is also approved for the ADHD treatment and is less likely to be misused.

 ADHD in adults

 Symptoms may persist into adulthood for up to half of children diagnosed with ADHD.
-Many adults, however, remain untreated.
-Untreated adults with ADHD often have chaotic lifestyles, may appear to be disorganized and may rely on non-prescribed drugs and alcohol to get by.
-They often have such associated psychiatriccomorbidities as depression, anxiety disorder, bipolar disorder, substance abuse, or a learning disability.
+Many adults, however, remain in need of ADHD treatment.
+Untreated adults often have chaotic lifestyles, may appear to be disorganized and may rely on non-prescribed drugs and alcohol to get by.
+They often have such associated psychiatric comorbidities as depression, anxiety disorder, bipolar disorder, substance abuse, or a learning disability.